Last updated January 2023 | Contact | Privacy Policy

 Courtesy Manchester Library & Information Service

-Educational opportunities in particular appear to have drawn Jewish families to Didsbury.
-The directories list a wealth of educational establishments in the area and surrounding areas, and Mr and Mrs 'A' stated (1996) that many local Jewish children attended preparatory schools for entrance into the local grammar schools.
-Mr 'A', himself, attended the highly academic and prestigious Manchester Grammar School and his wife attended the equivalent Withington Girls’ School.
-A Biographical register of Old Mancunians 1888-1951 confirms that numerous Jewish boys from Didsbury gained entry into the Manchester Grammar School.
-Ephraim Ascoli, a Sephardi shipping merchant of Wilmslow Road, for example, sent his four sons to the school during the years 1894-1906.
-His second eldest son, Francis, became the managing director of Dunlop Plantations Ltd. (MGS, 1965).
-Some Manchester Grammar School pupils, such as Leonard Behrens (son of Gustav) and Louis Rosenberg moved on to Manchester University (or Owens College as it was known up to 1903) which was a short tram-ride from Didsbury.
+Educational opportunities, in particular, appear to have drawn Jewish families to Didsbury.
+The directories list a wealth of educational establishments in the area and surrounding districts, and Mr and Mrs 'A' stated (1996) that many local Jewish children attended preparatory schools before progressing to the local grammar schools.
+Mr 'A' himself attended the highly academic and prestigious Manchester Grammar School while his wife attended the equivalent Withington Girls’ School.
+A Biographical Register of Old Mancunians 1888-1951 confirms that numerous Jewish boys from Didsbury gained entry into the Manchester Grammar School.
+Ephraim Ascoli, a Sephardi shipping merchant of Wilmslow Road, for example, sent his four sons to the school between 1894 and 1906.
+His second eldest son, Francis, became Managing Director of Dunlop Plantations Ltd. (MGS, 1965).
+Some Manchester Grammar School pupils, such as Leonard Behrens (son of Gustav Behrens) and Louis Rosenberg, moved on to Manchester University (Owens College until1903) which was a short tram-ride from Didsbury.

 Manchester University Owens College 1910